The Founding Fathers of Papua New Guinea

 Just after midnight on 16 September 1975, Governor-General of Papua New Guinea His Excellency Sir.
 John Guise proclaimed over the radio, Papua New Guinea’s independence.
 It was a great moment for Papua New Guinea who, for generations, had been accustomed to Australians making all the important decisions in their country.
 Papua New Guinean leaders first began talking about independence in the 1960’s, and by 1970, politicians and public servants were taking greater responsibilities.
 Five years later, these founders of Papua New Guinea led their people to independence, thus bringing to an end almost 91 years of colonial domination.
 Here are the details of some of those founders, all political leaders.

-Three Questions Quiz
+Three Questions Quizview quiz statistics

 James Meangarum Sapakin